 AHMED, RAFI, Core Lead

-The major objectives of the Administrative Core of the Cooperative Center on Human Immunology at the Emory Vaccine Center (CCHI-EVC) are to institute streamlined processes facilitating productive interactions among the investigators of the renewal grant application entitled “Vaccine Induced Immunity in the Young and Aged”.
-In order to achieve these objectives and to ensure a seamless operation of the Core, we will establish an Operations Office, which will be responsible for carrying out the following activities/functions at the CCHI-EVC: 1) Provide the infrastructure for the overall management and co-ordination.
-2) Facilitate and promote communication and interaction among the PIs/investigators (Research Projects, Technology Development Project and Cores) by conducting regular teleconferences/face-to-face meetings, annual meetings, as well as seminars/symposia on human immunology of bio-defense pathogens.
-3) Resolve all or any potential conflicts that might arise within and outside of CCHI-EVC by implementing recommendations of the Conflicts Resolution Group.
-4) Provide fiscal/scientific oversight, review and consolidate yearly progress reports sent to the NIH.
-5) Protect intellectual property rights of CCHI-EVC investigators and to execute material transfer agreements.
-6) Facilitate data management/sharing among investigators in and out of CCHI-EVC.
-Thus, the Administrative Core is organized to foster a high degree of synergy and productive interaction among investigators for achieving success in the overall objectives of CCHI-EVC.
+The major objectives of the Administrative Core of the Cooperative Center on Human Immunology at the Emory Vaccine Center (CCHI-EVC) are to institute streamlined processes facilitating productive interactions among the investigators of the renewal grant application entitled “Vaccine and Infection Induced Immunity in the Young and Aged”.
+To achieve these objectives and to ensure a seamless operation of the Core, we will establish an Administrative Core Committee (ACC) for carrying out the following activities/functions at the CCHI- EVC: 1) Provide the infrastructure for the overall management and co-ordination at the Center.
+2) Facilitate and promote communication and interaction among the PIs/investigators (Research Projects 1-3 and Cores B and C) by conducting regular progress Zoom/face-to-face meetings, annual meetings, as well as seminars/symposia on human immunology.
+3) Provide fiscal/scientific/core oversight, review and consolidate yearly progress reports sent to the NIH.
+4) Protect intellectual property rights of CCHI-EVC investigators and to execute material transfer agreements.
+5) Resolve all or any potential conflicts that might arise within and outside of CCHI- EVC by implementing recommendations of the Conflicts Resolution Group.
+6) Devise a plan for data management/sharing among investigators in and out of CCHI-EVC and to deposit data to ImmPort, as per the mandates of NIH policy Thus, the Administrative Core is organized to foster a high degree of synergy and productive interaction among investigators for achieving success in the overall objectives of CCHI-EVC.

 BOSINGER, STEVEN EDWARD, Core Lead